Joshua Roman: Awards

-Roman has won prizes at competitions including the Klein, ASTA, Washington, Stulberg, NFMC, H-A Music Society, Corpus Christi, Kingsville, CIM, Cleveland Cello Society and Buttram.
-He has performed as a member of Cleveland Orchestra, and soloed with a number of symphony and chamber orchestras including the Cleveland Institute of Music Orchestra, the Wyoming Symphony, the Oklahoma City Philharmonic and the Symphony of Southern New Jersey.
+Roman has won prizes at competitions including the Klein, ASTA, Washington, Stulberg, NFMC, H-A Music Society, Corpus Christi, Kingsville, CIM, Cleveland Cello Society, and Buttram.
+He has performed as a member of the Cleveland Orchestra and soloed with a number of symphony and chamber orchestras, including the Cleveland Institute of Music Orchestra, the Wyoming Symphony, the Oklahoma City Philharmonic, and the Symphony of Southern New Jersey.